Nurses’ Office: Covid-19 Protocols

 Positive Test Results and Isolation

 Students and staff who test positive for Covid-19 must isolate (stay home) for five days.
 Please use the CDC Covid Calculator to calculate isolation and return dates.
 They can return to school on day six if they have no symptoms or their symptoms have improved, and must wear a mask for ten days from the initial onset of symptoms or the first positive test date (whichever is earlier).
 A negative test is not needed to return.
 Students who return to school on day six after testing positive will not be allowed to engage in activities that generate large amounts of aerosols like playing woodwind and brass instruments, singing, dancing, or competing in athletic games or practices.
 They may resume participation on day 11 (e.g. when the full 10-day isolation period is complete).
+You do not need to test negative to return to work.

 Covid Exposure